foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

 Element-wise Group
 ------------------

-The Element-wise Group describes operations that are applied element- by-element on two tensors of the same shape and return a tensor of same shape.
+The Element-wise Group describes operations that are applied element-by-element on two tensors of the same shape and return a tensor of the same shape.
 These kernels can also be used for broadcasting a scalar value.
 One of the input tensors can be a scalar tensor.
 In that case the operation is applied to the scalar value and each element of the other tensor.

 :math:`\text{out}_{i} = operation(\text{in}_{i}^{1},\ \text{in}_{i}^{2}`)